thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 And also note that locators, filters, and actions are optional when creating your own interactor.
 If you create an interactor without a locator, it will default to `locator: element => element.textContent`.
 The locator for the `TextField` interactor offered by BigTest uses the `textContent` of the associated label as we mentioned in the [previous page](/docs/interactors/locators-filters-actions#filters).
 The example above has its locator configured as `element.placeholder`; this is just to demonstrate that you can set these properties to anything that suits your needs.

 Lastly, you might be wondering what `perform()` does.
-The `perform()` function is just a convenient shortcut for writing interactions.
+The `perform()` function is just a short way of writing interactions.
 So a click action written like this:

 ```js
 actions: {